danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 Just then, Benji, on the edge of his seat, leaned closer to the mic.
 "Are we also including funds to give Greg a vacation for his hammock?
 There's only so much surf and turf he can take."

 While everyone laughed, Otter.ai captured each joke, noting every quirk of conversation.
-The twist came when Miranda, still half-absorbed, chimed in, "Of course, the budget needs an adjustment for... uh... the catnip fund?"
+The twist came when Eleanor, still half-absorbed, chimed in, "Of course, the budget needs an adjustment for... uh... the catnip fund?"

 Suddenly, Otter.ai's text appeared on the screen, spelling out a full-blown hallucination.